quicwg/base-drafts/draft-ietf-quic-qpack.md

 #### Completed Processing of a Field Block

-After the decoder finishes decoding a field block containing dynamic table references, it MUST emit a Entry Acknowledgement instruction ({{entry-acknowledgement}}).
+After the decoder finishes decoding a field block containing dynamic table references, it MUST emit an Entry Acknowledgement instruction ({{entry-acknowledgement}}).
 A stream may carry multiple field blocks in the case of intermediate responses, trailers, and pushed requests.
 The encoder interprets each Entry Acknowledgement instruction as acknowledging the earliest